brev/numenta-web/packages/numenta.com/pages/papers/unsupervised-real-time-anomaly-detection-for-streaming-data.md

 ### **Q. What was the purpose of this paper?**

 The purpose of this paper is to highlight the importance of anomaly detection for streaming applications and introduce two contributions within that field.
-The first is Hierarchical Temporal Memory (HTM), a theoretical framework for sequence learning in the cortex.
-The second is the Numenta Anomaly Benchmark (NAB), an open source tool that evaluates anomaly detectors on streaming data.
+The first is a novel unsupervised anomaly detection technique using Hierarchical Temporal Memory (HTM), a theoretical framework for sequence learning in the cortex.
+The second is the Numenta Anomaly Benchmark (NAB).
+The benchmark, the first of its kind, provides a controlled open-source environment for testing anomaly detection algorithms on streaming data.
 We analyze the characteristics of an ideal detector and articulate how HTM displays those characteristics.
-We then demonstrate the performance of HTM with a comprehensive results on the Numenta Anomaly Benchmark (NAB), the first open source benchmark for testing anomaly detection algorithms on streaming data.
+We then analyze the performance of ten algorithms (including HTM) on NAB.
+We discuss future challenges for the emerging field of streaming analytics.

 ### **Q. What are the key takeaways?**